Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Chatbots evaluation

 \subsection{Dataset}

-We leveraged a comprehensive Twitter dataset made available by Alves et al. \cite{alves2020follow} in their work to retrieve the Indicators of Compromise (IoCs) from Twitter OSINT.
+We leveraged a comprehensive Twitter dataset made available by \citeauthor{alves2020follow}~\cite{alves2020follow} in their work to retrieve the Indicators of Compromise (IoCs) from Twitter OSINT.
 This dataset contains a combined total of 31281 tweets collected during two distinct periods: one from November 21, 2016, to March 27, 2017, and the other from June 1, 2018, to September 1, 2018.
-After collection, the tweets were filtered using specific keywords and manually labeled as positive or negative, considering their relevance to the cybersecurity of an IT infrastructure, thus creating labeled datasets suitable for supervised learning.
-The dataset consists of the tweet release time, tweet content, cleaned tweet, label, and entity columns.
+After collection, the tweets were filtered using specific keywords and manually labelled as positive or negative, considering their relevance to the cybersecurity of an IT infrastructure, thus creating labelled datasets suitable for supervised learning.
+Later, \citeauthor{dionisio2019cyberthreat} labeled the dataset \cite{dionisio2019cyberthreat} for NER and republished it.

-We extracted information from the cleaned tweet column to create a customized dataset for questions and prompts.
-This process yielded a new dataset of 31281 constructed questions.
-This set of questions provides a foundation for binary classification and NER experiments, enabling the evaluation of chatbot performance in these tasks.
+The dataset consists of 31281 tweet records, including the timestamp of the tweet, specific keywords found in the tweet, the original tweet, a pre-processed tweet cleaned from some special characters, a binary label marking the tweet as relevant for cybersecurity or not, and a string identifying the named entities in the pre-processed tweet.
+Table \ref{tab:tweets} in \ref{AppendixB} shows representative examples of dataset records.

+In this work, we used the pre-processed tweets, the cybersecurity relevance, and the sequences of named entity tags, to create a customized dataset for the binary classification and NER experiments through which the chatbots will be evaluated.